kiyoon/vimrc4ubuntu/README.md

 - `<F3>`: Toggle paste mode
 - `gp`: Select last pasted text
+- `\i`: Insert import statement at the beginning of the file.
+(Only for Python).
+Use it with normal or visual mode.

 ## GNU Screen paste
 - `[num]-`: Paste line or selection to Screen window \<num\>.
 If num is not specified, paste to `-console` window.
 Detect if Vim or iPython is running on the window, and paste accordingly.